If you’re a new blogger, one of the things you need most is more blog traffic.

 Thanks in advance,

-To make this as quick and easy as possible, add the template into your Google "canned responses", or copy and paste it into each email, and change the expert name, and send it out.
+To make this as quick and easy as possible, add the template to your Google “canned responses”, or copy and paste it into each email, and change the expert name, and send it out.

 When you get responses back, make sure to email your experts and thank them for their responses, and then tell them when you are going to publish the post.